Alert - The park is closed at this time for renovations. We look forward to reopening and sharing the improvements with you soon.

 FISHING

-Although there are no fishing opportunities within the boundaries of Savage Highlands State Park, Savage River can be accessed within the State Forest.
-A parking lot is available next to the bridge on Mt.
-Aetna Road.
-The Savage River and its tributary, Mudlick Run, are native brook trout streams.
-There is a zero creel limit on brook trout.
+Fishing is not available within the park boundary, but the Savage River can be accessed in the state forest; Mudlick Run is a tributary.
+The Savage River and Mudlick Run are native brook trout streams; there is a zero creel limit on brook trout.

 Anglers are encouraged to familiarize themselves with the